 - High-income parents attended nearly double the amount of school meetings per year as low-income parents did.

 - 18 percent of parents said they moved so their child could attend a specific school, but around 50 percent of those parents made more than $75,000 per year.

-For more on the connection between income and parent engagement, check out the full video report below:
+For more on the connection between how income affects education and parent engagement, check out the full video report below:

 When brainstorming and analyzing to find solutions to how to increase parent involvement in low-income schools and learning how income affects education, there are many factors, including the types of children’s programming that are implemented within school districts and allowing for parent and family perspective feedback on the educational programming, that should be weighed.
 If you’re part of a school district that seeks to empower parents and families in their children’s educational journey, the K12 Insight’s Engage Survey platform may be the tool you need to experience greater insights and growth.